zenab12/.NetTask/README.md

 # .NetTask
-4 tasks about fundamental C#
+tasks about fundamental C# with oop